 The long running project of the department Space of the Exhibition currently results in a running research database of art exhibitions in the Czech Lands between 1820–1950 which enables to concentrate on the exhibition as a mediator between artistic and public spheres.
 The topic is also being reflected in subsequent workshops and exhibitions organised within the frame of the project.

-The department takes part in various scholarly activities, including long-term collaborations (co-organizing the interdisciplinary symposiums in Plzeň) and special events (conferences on particular topics).
-The department's employees cooperate with a number of prominent art-historical institutions including universities and participate in various institutions' expert committees and advisory boards, while also being on editorial boards in a number of art-historical journals.
+Also, the department takes active part in several programmes of the Strategy AV21 scheme (The Anatomy of European Society, The City as a Laboratory of Change).
+The members cooperate with museum and galleries as curators of exhibitions and with various institutions as organizers of long-term collaborations (co-organizing the interdisciplinary symposiums in Plzeň) and special events (conferences on particular topics).
+The department host several doctoral and post-doc positions and took part in Researchers at Risk support scheme of the Academy.
+All members cooperate with a number of prominent art-historical institutions including universities and participate in various institutions' expert committees and advisory boards, while also being on editorial boards in a number of art-historical journals.